All Episodes

 In fact, I saw this comment.

-I'm gonna go to the sewer.
+I'm going to go to the sewer.

-Because that's what the comments section at websites is a sewer.
+Because that's what the comments section at websites is, a sewer.

 So I went there.

-And there were a surprising number of people in the comments of this particular website was uh NBC Sports Talk, I think, that say, hey, you know, this is the smartest thing, the guy said yet.
+It was NBC Sports Talk, I think, that say, hey, you know, this is the smartest thing the guy said yet.

 That neither one of these two are worth anything.